aurotripathy/sushi-detector/README.md

 ## Training

 The default (or standard) model training workflow  can be captured in the three lines of code below.
 It creates a model, the optimizer, scheduler, dataloader from the given config (```cfg```).
+THe next step is to load the model weights (optionally from the last checkpoint).
+The final step is to kick off the training.

 ```
 trainer = DefaultTrainer(cfg)